 Values are important to us as a school and we aim to develop our pupils academically, spiritually, morally, socially, culturally and physically by providing a broad and balanced curriculum with faith values at the heart of everything we do.
-The school has three core values at the heart.
-These are love, belonging and thankfulness.
-To ensure our pupils gain a secure understanding of these core values, our teaching has a different focus each half term.
-The values covered this academic year have been generosity, compassion, friendship, forgiveness, peace and respect.
-Through this teaching we actively promote respect and tolerance of all faiths, races and cultures to ensure that our pupils become global citizens who will make positive contributions to society and the wider world.
+The school has four Christian core values at the heart.
+These are love, belonging, service and thankfulness.
+These values form the basis of our team system in our school.
+All children belong to one of the value teams.
+At the start of the academic year, children in these teams vote for two value ambassadors to lead their team and to represent both the value and our school throughout the year.
+There are opportunities throughout the year for these value ambassadors to plan and lead whole school and value team worship.Through our teaching we actively promote respect and tolerance of all faiths, races and cultures to ensure that our pupils become global citizens who will make positive contributions to society and the wider world.

 Houses of Parliament

+As a school,we take bullying seriously.
+Our values of belonging and love underpin our work to prevent bullying.
+We have Friendships Weeks annually and we consider participation in such events essential in ensuring the wellbeing of our children.
+During Friendship Week we focus on educating the children on how to be good friends and on how we can stop bullying in our school.
 Parental questionnaires indicated that parents would like the school to provided them with more information about different types of bullying.
 In response to this, we produced and sent out a set of information leaflets.